 Don’t let misrepresentation of the facts, social or family pressure sway you one way or the other.
-At the end of the day, you must be comfortable and feel safe and secure in whatever decision you make, whether it is a trial of labor for a VBAC or a repeat cesarean.
+At the end of the day, you must be comfortable and feel safe and secure in whatever decision you make.
 Do what is right for you in coordination with your care provider.

 5. Make peace with either outcome.

 It’s a good idea to remain flexible while still aiming for whatever your preference is.
 A repeat cesarean can be an extremely healing birth when you choose it on your terms.